natewoodward/natewoodward.github.io/_drafts/my-prompt-command.md

 ---
 layout: post
-last_modified_at: 2019-11-24 18:20:53 UTC
+last_modified_at: 2019-11-25 01:07:03 UTC
 ---

-I use a `$PROMPT_COMMAND` that prints a yellow smiley face if the last command was successful, and a blue crying face if the last command failed.
+I use a `$PROMPT_COMMAND` that prints a smiley face if the last command was successful, and a crying face if the last command failed.
 It's helped my scripting skills a lot over the years by making nonzero exit statuses more discoverable.

 For example, did you know that `diff` can be used to test for the "sameness" of files?